In Depth Baby Product Reviews Led by a Pediatrician

 Transporting and Storing

-The Summer Infant did not perform well in our tests for transporting or storing.
-While it manages to be lightweight and has a reasonable cubic inch measurement, the shape is long and awkward, depending on where you hope to store it.
+The Summer Infant did not perform well for transporting or storing.
+While it is lightweight and has a reasonable cubic inch measurement, its shape is long and awkward.

 The Summer Infant weighed 13 lbs in our tests.